 Hand-Eye Supply x Man vs. Ink x Mary Kate McDevitt Bandana

 Everybody needs a solid bandana.
 As purveyors of quality workwear we've pined for the bandanas of yore: thick, bold, rugged pieces of cloth, hearty enough to wipe the grease from your hands or sweat from your brow but soft enough to be comfortable.
-Noting the scarcity of such a bandana from the marketplace, with the exception of vintage re-issues that cost upwards of $50, we made it our mission to procure one that lived up to our standards of excellence.
+Noting the scarcity of such a bandana from the marketplace (with the exception of vintage re-issues that cost upwards of $50) we made it our mission to make one that lived up to our standards.

 Enter Fred DiMeglio of Man vs. Ink.
 Fred hand-dyed the heavy weight cotton bandanas in small batches before discharge printing the patterns, the very method of printing that was used when creating the aforementioned bandanas of yore.
 As a final step they are triple washed for softness and comfort.

 The design was hand-illustrated by Mary Kate McDevitt, who also painted the famous Hand-Eye Supply Official Transportation Unit (cargo bike).
 Mary Kate riffed on her original design for the bike, refining and reframing it for the bandana context.
-The end result of this is a fantastic bandana that exceeded our stringent expectations and we here at Hand-Eye Supply are incredibly proud of them.
+The end result of this is a fantastic bandana that exceeded our stringent expectations and we are proud of them.

 - Hand-Dyed in Small Batches Portland, OR